2016 North Indian Ocean cyclone season: Cyclonic Storm Kyant

 An area of low pressure formed over east-central Bay of Bengal on 19 October.
 It slowly consolidated and was upgraded to a Depression on 21 October.
 The system tracked over a marginally favorable environment, and intensified into a deep depression on 23 October.
 This was soon followed by the JTWC issuing a Tropical Cyclone Formation Alert (TCFA) for the system.
 On 24 October, both the IMD and JTWC reported that the storm had reached tropical cyclone strength, with the IMD naming it Kyant.
-(Note: The name was suggested by Myanmar, which means crocodile in the Mon language.)
+(Note: The name Kyant (Burmese: ကြံ့, [t͡ɕa̰ɴ]) was contributed by Myanmar and means "rhinoceros" in Burmese.)
 Initially following a northeastward path, the storm re-curved westward off the coast of Myanmar, along the southern periphery of a subtropical ridge, towards the eastern coast of India.
 The JTWC issued its final warning at 21:00 UTC on 26 October, and Kyant was last noted as a well-marked low-pressure area off the coast of southern Andhra Pradesh, early on 28 October.